 Below are a few of our main pros and cons of life in Phoenix, which may assist anyone considering a move to the Valley of the Sun.

 Whether new arrivals are looking for a swanky city-centre apartment, a craftsman bungalow full of character, or a comfortable family home with a pool in the suburbs, there is sure to be a home to suit any individual's needs and preferences.
 What’s more, despite rising property prices, Phoenix remains more affordable than many other big US cities.

 Not only is the cost of living in Phoenix reasonable, the economy is strong which means there are plenty of great job opportunities for newcomers.
 Phoenix has one of the largest emerging industrial markets in the US, and new arrivals will find job opportunities in areas such as tourism, technology, healthcare and manufacturing.
 Phoenix also has great entrepreneurial spirit and there's a lot of support for people who want to run a small business here.

 - Con: Salaries are low

 Compared to other US cities, the salaries in Phoenix are relatively low.
 This doesn’t mean that residents can’t live well.
-Most people report having a better work-life balance in Arizona and the fact that living expenses here are manageable mean that even a small salary can go further.
+Most people report having a better work-life balance in Arizona, and the fact that living expenses here are manageable means that even a small salary can go further.

 Lifestyle in Phoenix